Promo code SPRING2022 will be automatically applied at checkout!

 Though it might initially feel overwhelming to consider all of these different sources of stress and wonder how we are supposed to turn this into simple, practical, daily action, it's easier than you might imagine!

-We can often use key symptoms like the following to interpret and gauge stress levels in our body:
+We can often use key symptoms like the following to interpret and gauge stress levels in our bodies:

 • Low energy levels